containers/podman-desktop-e2e/README.md

 # podman-desktop-e2e

 This project define a set of e2e tests around [podman desktop](https://github.com/containers/podman-desktop), this is a complementary set of e2e tests for those user stories which requires interaction beyond the podman desktop app itself with some third party apps (i.e installers from extensions).

 ## Overview

 This project is intended for running without any extra dependecy, tests are self contained into a binary wich then will be run on a target host where podman dektop should be accessible.

 To accomplish this dependent-less runtime the project uses [goax](https://github.com/adrianriobo/goax) which uses OS native accessibility APIs to interact with UX elements (not only the ones from podman desktop but any other UX element rendered by the OS).

-Tests specs are defined with [ginkgo testing framework](https://onsi.github.io/ginkgo/), and as mentioned before UX interactions / checks use goax.

 ## Build

 Currently the main two target OSs for the projects are Windows and MacOS: windows binary can be built on any platform, for building MacOS binary we need to build the binary on a MacOS machine (to ensure compatibilty it is recommended to build it on MacOS 12 Monterrey).

 Following commands will build the binary (`windows arm64 not supported`):